10 popular customer service phrases and how to use them

 Attending to customer needs

 It’s okay if you don’t know the answers right away.
 There are issues that go beyond the FAQs (frequently asked questions) and may need more research to address thoroughly.
 Besides, we’re all human and can’t be expected to know everything.
-Saying this shows that we’re taking that extra step to ensure that the customer’s needs will be attended.
+Saying this shows that we’re taking that extra step to ensure we're attending to the customer’s needs.

 Other ways to say this are